soggybag/glitch-storm/README.md

 ### 🧠 **Overview: What is Glitch Storm?**

 **Glitch Storm** is a minimalist audio synthesizer that uses *Bytebeat-style* math equations to generate interesting, glitchy sound patterns.
 These equations are evaluated rapidly in an **interrupt** and the results are sent to a speaker via **PWM (Pulse Width Modulation)** — no DAC or audio chip needed!

+For more detail, see the comments in the source code.

 ## 🧱 Code Breakdown by Section